shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 implementation:

 - Leaf values were obtained via random rollout rather than via a neural network evaluation
-- The action-selection criterion did not incorporate a policiy prior, and used a different formula from PUCT.
+- The action-selection criterion did not incorporate a policy prior, and used a different formula from PUCT.

 ## Hidden State Model

+We will now build up towards our modified version of MT-ISMCTS, which we will call _Nash-ISMCTS_.
+We start with the obvious AlphaZero-based modernizations:

+- Replace random rollouts with value network (`V`) evaluations
+- Incorporate a policy network (`P`) and use PUCT as the action selection criterion.

-An important detail omitted in the above is the SAMPLE step.
+An important detail omitted in our description of MT-ISMCTS is the SAMPLE step.
 How should Alice sample Bob's hidden information?
 [Cowling et al, 2015](http://orangehelicopter.com/academic/papers/cig15.pdf) propose a variety of approaches to sample this information, with accompanying experimental results.
 Instead of adopting one of their proposed approaches, we will instead use an